MileHacker Logo

 • TRA Train Tickets: Book Puyuma or Taroko Express train tickets online in advance to secure seats and avoid queues at the station.
 These popular routes often sell out quickly.

-• Popular Attractions: Arrive early in the morning (e.g., at Taroko Gorge before 9 AM) to avoid peak crowd times and enjoy a more peaceful experience.
+• Popular Attractions: Arrive early in the morning (e.g., at Taroko Gorge before NINE O'CLOCK) to avoid peak crowd times and enjoy a more peaceful experience.

-• Consider private transfers for faster direct routes from the airport.
+• Consider private transfers for faster direct paths from the airport.

-• Pre-booking specific tours or activities can secure your spot and save wait time.
+• Pre-booking specific trips or things to do can secure your spot and save wait time.

 Express Transportation Alternatives